mik284/Learning-concepts/README.md

 ## JavaScript functions
 - can take in a variety of different arguments, including strings, numbers, arrays, and objects.
 Since functions are first-class functions, functions can also be passed as arguments to a given function.
 Functions that take in other functions as arguments are called higher-order functions.
 Functions that are passed as arguments to other functions are called callback functions.

-Callbacks allow you to pass functions without needing to name them (i.e., anonymous functions), which leads to less variables floating around.
+- Callbacks allow you to pass functions without needing to name them (i.e., anonymous functions), which leads to less variables floating around.
 They also allow you to delegate calling functions to other functions.
 Array methods, such as forEach(), map(), and filter(), take advantage of callbacks to execute functions onto a given array's elements.
 Feel free to check out the list of other array methods listed below.

+# JavaScript is Function-Scoped
+This is all because variables in JavaScript are traditionally defined in the scope of a function, rather than in the scope of a block.
+Since entering a function will change scope, any variables defined inside that function are not available outside of that function.
+On the other hand, if there are any variables defined inside a block (e.g., within an if statement), those variables are available outside of that block.